whitebrandon/techdegree-project-10/README.md

-# TECH DEGREE PROJECT #10 | Full Stack App with React and a REST API
+# Full Stack App with React and a REST API

-a COURSE BY TREEHOUSE

-JS CODE by Brandon White | white.brandonsean@gmail.com

 A full stack application that provides a way for users to adminster a school database containing information about courses.